 In the market for a used car?
 Careful!
 Before you close the deal on that online ad.
 If it’s too good to be true, you’ve got some checking to do.
 Here’s how to check if a car is stolen.

-National Insurance Crime Bureau (NICB) reports a 16.5% increase in nationwide auto theft last year.
+National Insurance Crime Bureau (NICB) reported a 16.5% increase in nationwide auto theft in their stolen database last year.
 The stats for top cities are worse.
 For example, New York is looking at a 286% increase in 2021 compared to 2019.
 The FBI pegs the losses due to motor vehicle theft at $7.4 billion!
 If you are interested, the Ford full-size pickup truck is the most stolen vehicle in the country, followed by the Chevrolet full-size pickup.

 So, where do these stolen cars go?
 Thieves are getting extra creative these days, whether stealing a car or later reselling it.
 So, keeping an eye out for shady deals is a bigger challenge than you think.
 Here’s how to save yourself from trouble.